Backward Simulation of Multivariate Mixed Poisson Processes: Introduction

 \section{Introduction}

 The simulation of dependent Poisson processes is an important problem having many applications in Insurance, Finance, Geophysics and many other areas of applied probability---see \cite{Aue,baeKrenin,BN1,BNO,Bock2,Chav,EmbPuc,Panj,Pet,Shev} and references therein.
-For example, in Operational Risk modelling, the correlation matrices of operational events must be calibrated to for simulation purposes; see \cite{KAY}.
-The Poisson and Negative Binomial processes are some of the most popular underlying models amongst practitioners for describing the operational losses of the business units of a financial organization and the moment of claim arrivals in the insurance industry \cite{McNeil,Nesl}.
+For example, in Operational risk, estimating the losses resulting from operational events requires the simulation of multivariate Poisson processes that must be calibrated to historical correlation matrices of operational events; see \cite{KAY}.
+The Poisson and Negative Binomial processes are some of the most popular underlying models amongst practitioners for describing the operational losses of the business units of a financial organization and the moments of claim arrivals in the insurance industry \cite{McNeil,Nesl}.
 Dependence between Poisson processes can be achieved by various operations applied to independent processes.
 One of the most popular approaches, often considered in actuarial modeling, is the Common Shock Model (CSM) \cite{McNeil,Dian,Shev}, where a third Poisson process is used to couple two independent processes.
 For example, let $(\nu_t^{(1)},\nu_t^{(2)},\nu_t^{(3)})$ be three independent Poisson processes with intensities $(\lambda_1,\lambda_2,\lambda_3)$, each defined as